marsdrums/test-tutorial/visual-quality/index.md

 Max comes with a built-in "default" lighting setup.
 When you create a 3D object in an empty patch, it appears illuminated even if no {jit.gl.light} object is present.
 This is because Max automatically applies a white hemisphere light from above, providing a convenient way to sketch out a scene without worrying about lighting configuration.
 However, as soon as a {jit.gl.light} object is added, this default light is automatically turned off and replaced by the custom lighting you set up.
 Unlike with {jit.gl.light} objects, the default light isn’t automatically disabled when using a {jit.gl.environment}.

 > [!IMPORTANT]
-> If you want to use image-based lighting ONLY (without any {jit.gl.light}), you must intanciate a "dummy" light with @diffuse 0 0 0 to override the default hemisphere light.
+> If you want to use image-based lighting ONLY (without any {jit.gl.light}), you must instantiate a "dummy" light with @diffuse 0 0 0 to override the default hemisphere light.

 ![](./images/visual-quality_042.png)